Cacti/plugin_routerconfigs/README.md

 * issue#101: Hours do not display properly for retry schedule

+* issue#100: When attempting to compare device backups, warning is issued about unsaved changes

 * feature#74: Feature Request: Enable SCP/SFTP method of backup

 * feature#97: Allow connection type to be inherited